A universal sheaf of algebras governing representations of vector fields on quasi-projective varieties: Rinehart enveloping algebras

 \begin{lemma} $U(A, G) \cong D(A, A\#G)$. \end{lemma} \begin{proof} It can be seen that both algebras are quotients of the tensor algebra $T(A \oplus G)$ subject to the same relations:

 for $a_1, a_2 \in A$, $g_1, g_2 \in G$. \end{proof}

-\begin{definition} A Lie algebroid on $X$ is a quasi-coherent sheaf $\G$ such that for any open set $U$ the pair $(\A(U), \G(U))$ is a Rinehart pair, and the restriction maps are the morphisms of the corresponding Rinehart pairs. \end{definition}
+\begin{definition} A Lie algebroid on $X$ is a topologically quasi-coherent (see Definition \ref{topq} below) sheaf $\G$ such that for any open set $U$ the pair $(\A(U), \G(U))$ is a Rinehart pair, and the restriction maps are the morphisms of the corresponding Rinehart pairs. \end{definition}

 Given a Lie algebroid $\G$, we can sheafify the constructions of weak and strong Rinehart enveloping algebras and obtain sheaves of associative algebras $U(\A, \G)$ and $\D (\A, \G)$.
 When $\G$ is the tangent bundle $\V$, we will denote the sheaf $U(\A, \V)$ by $\AV$, while the sheaf $\D(\A, \V)$ is the sheaf $\D$ of differential operators on $X$.